dvcoders/15fa-intro-web/README.md

 ## Intro Web

+> Want to learn about a the web applications, servers, HTTP, and REST APIs?

+**Well you came to there right place!**

 This intro-web guide will broadly cover important concepts in how the web works, how people interact with it, and the tools used to create and maintain web pages, APIs, databases, etc.

-Want to learn about a the web applications, servers, HTTP, and REST APIs?

-Well you came to there right place!

 Intro-Web consists of two parts (both you can read and do on your own if you'd like!)